Month In Review – Saskatchewan

 Workers' Compensation

-Feb 28: That’s the final day for Saskatchewan employers to file their Employer’s Payroll Statement (EPS) listing their actual payroll expenses in 2025 and estimated payroll expenses for 2026.
-Remember that under new rules that took effect last year, corporate directors are no longer automatically covered by workers’ compenstion and shouldn’t be listed in the company’s workers’ assessable payroll totals.
+Feb 28: February 28 is the deadline for Saskatchewan employers to file their Employer's Payroll Statement (EPS) listing their actual payroll expenses in 2025 and estimated payroll expenses for 2026.
+Remember that under new rules that took effect last year, corporate directors are no longer automatically covered by workers' compensation and shouldn't be listed in the company's workers' assessable payroll totals.

 Workers' Compensation